canonical/zookeeper-operator/docs/content/explanation/ha.md

 A seven-unit ensemble tolerates up to three failures.
 However, the larger quorum increases communication overhead, impacting performance.

-The Apache ZooKeeper charmed operator includes every active unit in the quorum.
+The Apache ZooKeeper charm includes every active unit in the quorum.
 Other operational modes are not supported.

 ## Availability zones